TheGameCreators/GameGuruMAX/README.md

 10. Ensure folder you specify is called GAMEGURUMAXREPO, located in a folder called DEV (i.e. D:|DEV\GAMEGURUMAXREPO)
 11. Ensure both GAMEGURUMAXREPO and WICKEDREPO folders are next to each other in the DEV folder and they are populated with files
 12. Download the "GameGuruMAX-MissingLIBs.zip" zip and extract to copy in missing LIB files to make compiling quicker
+13. When cloning complete, check to make sure you also have this file existing: "GAMEGURUMAXREPO\GameGuru Core\GameGuru\Include\assimp\config.h"
-13. For the above, the "GameGuru Core" folder should overwrite the one found at: "\DEV\GAMEGURUMAXREPO\GameGuru Core"
+14. For the above, the "GameGuru Core" folder should overwrite the one found at: "\DEV\GAMEGURUMAXREPO\GameGuru Core"
-14. Now open the project "GameGuruWickedMAX.sln" using VS2022
+15. Now open the project "GameGuruWickedMAX.sln" using VS2022
-15. Set the Solution Configuration from "Debug" to "Release"
+16. Set the Solution Configuration from "Debug" to "Release"
-16. Right click the "Wicked-MAX" on the left and select "Set as Startup Project"
+17. Right click the "Wicked-MAX" on the left and select "Set as Startup Project"
-17. Right click "Wicked-MAX" again and select REBUILD
+18. Right click "Wicked-MAX" again and select REBUILD
-18. When the compiling has finished, press the "Local Windows Debugger" button at the top to run GameGuru MAX via Visual Studio
+19. When the compiling has finished, press the "Local Windows Debugger" button at the top to run GameGuru MAX via Visual Studio

 Understahding GG_MAX_BUILD_PATH: